tildeee/oo-ride-share/README.md

 - Create a new instance of `Trip`
 - Modify this selected driver using a new helper method in `Driver`:
   - Add the new trip to the collection of trips for that `Driver`
-  - Set the driver's status to `UNAVAILABLE`
+  - Set the driver's status to `:UNAVAILABLE`
 - Modify the passenger for the trip using a new helper method in `Passenger`:
   - Add the new trip to the collection of trips for the `Passenger`
 - Add the new trip to the collection of all `Trip`s in `TripDispatcher`